alshedivat/al-folio/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: <div style="text-transform:capitalize;">GenLAC</div>
-description: a project with a background image
+description: Indicators of employment and skills, family and time use, childhood and youth, and gender roles for Latin America and the Caribbean.
-img: assets/img/genlac.png
+img: assets/img/genlac.jpg
 importance: 1
 category: work
 ---